bjoerge/esphew/README.md

   max = int(request.query.get("max", 100))
   return str(random.randint(min, max))

 @server.catchall()
 def catchall(request):
   return "Not found", 404

 server.run()
 ```

-**phew** is designed specifically with performance and minimal resource use in mind.
+**esphew** is designed specifically with performance and minimal resource use in mind.
 Generally this means it will prioritise doing as little work as possible including
 assuming the correctness of incoming requests.